 Modify the Download Server

-Steam is programmed to detect the nearest download server to you, sometime these download servers can become overfull and affect the games downloading speed.
+Steam is programmed to detect the nearest download server to you, sometimes these download servers can become overfull and affect the games downloading speed.
 So it is recommended to change your download server.

 After changing download server you need to reboot Steam.